|

 that looks like spam goes into a junk mailbox and is deleted

+after a week.
 Once a week quickly scan through the junk in case the system

 has incorrectly put a non-spam email in there.
 This does occasionally